 Scientific research is one of the Finnish Food Authority’s statutory duties, and it is linked with its duties and influence in society.

 The goal of scientific research is to carry out high-level research in areas that are in accordance with the Finnish Food Authority’s strategic goals.
-The goal is supported by the scientific research action plan.
-The research programme of the Finnish Food Authority is being prepared.
-It is planned to take effect starting from early 2020.
+The goals are supported by the research programme of the Finnish Food Authority.

 Research results are utilised in the targeting of controls, legislative drafting, and the development of international standards and instructions, as well as in risk assessments and in various lines of business, including agriculture, the food industry and improving animal welfare.

 The Finnish Food Authority’s research programme includes three broader, interrelated priorities that serve the Finnish Food Authority’s strategic effectiveness goals.

 - Food production and vitality of rural areas

 The Finnish Food Authority’s scientific research information policy outlines how the Food Authority processes, manages, distributes and publishes the data and results of research projects.

 Our aim is that our materials and results are available and accessible, while taking into account any restrictions.
 This policy applies to research and development projects that are externally financed or based on cooperation agreements.
 A separate policy will be outlined for materials arising out of our official and expert duties